top of page

 The singer got another hit from Watermark with Bright Eyes, the sad-beautiful theme song for Richard Adams' film adaptation of Watership Down.

-Be Album Scissors Cut (1981) was a critical success but a commercial flop.
+His album Scissors Cut (1981) was a critical success but a commercial “flop”.

 A year later, Simon and Garfunkel played a concert together in Central Park, breaking all existing records and gathering an audience of 500 people.